spetlr-org/spetlr/docs/etl/specializations/README.md

 ## Cache Loader

-The Cache Loader is provided as `atc.cache.CacheLoader`.
+The Cache Loader is provided as `spetlr.cache.CacheLoader`.
 The cached loader passes only some rows on to the write operation, and not all.
 This can give optimizations for cases where the write operation is costly, such as writes to eventhub or cosmos.